washingtonyachtclub/documents/WYC_Policies.md

 Catamarans longer than 17 feet intended for more experienced catamaran sailors.
 They require a Specialty Rig Rating to sail.

 ### Daysailer Fleet
 Sloop-rigged sailboats from 19 to 22 feet in length that may comfortably hold four or more crew.
 The Flying Scot has a centerboard and can be sailed by a Double-Handed Novice.
-The other Daysailers have a fixed keel and require a Double-Handed Intermediate rating to sail.
+The other Daysailers have a fixed keel and require a Double-Handed Intermediate Rating to sail.

 ### Keelboat Fleet
 #### Outboard Keelboats